bagder/daniel.haxx.se/opensource.md

 releases but the day to day maintenance is managed by by awesome co-maintainers.

+## Firefox - 2014

+I was employed by Mozilla from early 2014 to the end of 2018, where it was my full time job to work in the Firefox networking team.
+We were responsible for HTTP, DNS, cookies, sockets and more in the browser engine.

 ## trurl - 2023

 It can be a challenge to write shell scripts that have to manage, parse or